A group of twenty four unfurnished terraced bungalows situated just outside Aldringham Suffolk which is near the coastal town of Aldeburgh.

 Telephone (01394) 388746

 Ogilvie Homes consist of three terraces of bungalows.
 All occupy the same site in spacious grounds, with extensive views over the surrounding countryside.
-They are administered by the Trustees of the Ogilvie Charities and are registered with the Charity Commission and the Homes and Communities Agency.
+They are administered by the Trustees of the Ogilvie Charities and are registered with the Charity Commission and the Regulator of Social Housing.

 The first terrace, built in the early 20th century, was extensively modernised in 2001/2 to provide seven two-bedroomed and five one-bedroom properties to mobility or wheelchair standard.
 The second terrace was constructed in 1987 and offers a further seven homes.
 Each is designed to accommodate a married couple or a single person as desired, having a sitting room, a double sized bedroom, kitchen and bathroom with lavatory.
 The third Terrace, built in 1990 comprises two homes, each with a separate double bedroom; and three large bed sitting rooms; and all five of these properties has its own kitchen, bathroom and lavatory.
 Central heating by radiators and domestic hot water to sinks and baths is available throughout the dwellings; and mains electricity, water and sewerage services are connected.

-Two communal reading rooms (with libraries and TV), kitchen, laundry rooms, and a guest suite are provided as well.
+Two communal reading rooms, kitchen, laundry rooms, and guest suites are provided as well.

 The properties offer, therefore, self contained, unfurnished, ‘sheltered’ housing accommodation to people whose ages are generally above those of normal retirement.
 These are not Residential Homes for older people or Nursing homes, but a Scheme Manager and a Deputy Scheme Manager live at the homes, also an Assistant Scheme Manager and other staff are employed daily so that extra oversight can be given to those residents who need it.
 An audio alarm system linking each Home and the reading rooms with the staff quarters, enables the Scheme Manager and deputies to be contacted quickly and easily in an emergency.